What is the average net worth by age of the typical American?

 Income-generating assets to consider can include anything from rental property to commercial real estate, Real Estate Investment Trusts (REITs), and dividend-producing stocks.

 Heck, you could even invest some extra dollars in peer-to-peer lending – a type of investment that packages unsecured loans to people with various financing needs.
+Renting out your property is also a great way to make money.
+Your apartment, car and even your camera – there are many sharing communities that help lenders with just that.

 Whatever you spend you money on or invest in, make sure it’s providing you with real value that will stand the test of time.
 And it doesn’t hurt to have some passive income coming in, either.